 EPAS is an on-premises SaaS solution for enterprise wide, automatic and regular password quality assessment and enforcement for a wide range of systems, developed by Praetors and its German partner Detack GmbH.
-EPAS addresses the overwhelming issue of maintaining secure passwords in large, heterogeneous environments containing Microsoft A/D, IBM System z, SAP and more.
+EPAS addresses the overwhelming issue of maintaining secure passwords in large, heterogeneous environments containing Microsoft A/D, Linux/UNIX, IBM System z, SAP and more.
 EPAS is patented in all major markets (USPTO 9,292,681 B2, EP2767922).

 EPAS uses a self-developed technology to extract all relevant password hash data from the audited system, and uses this information to assess the resilience of passwords against simulated, realistic attacks.
 EPAS employs only legitimate cipher text extraction methods and therefore creates no system stability risk for the target.

 EPAS has been designed to meet the needs of modern enterprises.
-More than 30 different systems and databases, ranging from IBM, SAP, Oracle to Microsoft, are supported.
+More than 30 different systems and databases, ranging from IBM, SAP, Linux/UNIX, Oracle to Microsoft, are supported.
 Legally compliant reporting offers all security relevant password data whilst respecting the protection of personal data and satisfying workers councils’ and any other local privacy requirements.
 EPAS is an on-premises SaaS solution and delivered through appliances which are integrated into the client’s data center

 A more in-depth presentation of the EPAS Audit solution can be downloaded as a PDF document HERE.